nitin026/AI_DIETICIAN/README.md

 - Review all medical and nutrition guidance with qualified professionals before public use.
 - Add automated tests for API contracts, nutrition calculations, and agent output validation.

-## License

-This project currently does not include a license file.
-Add one before distributing or accepting external contributions.

-## Author

-Built by **Nitin** as an AI-assisted Indian nutrition planning project.